-Police recorded serious violence crimes for the years 2019/20 - 2023/24. violence; for the years 2019/20 - 2023/24.
+Figure 8: Avon and Somerset Figure 9: Avon and Somerset Police crime Police recorded serious outcomes; positive outcomes (and rate) for serious violence crimes for the years violence; for the years 2019/20 - 2023/24.

 N.B. this is the Home Office definition of serious violence which are offences that result in the death of a person, "endanger life" or "wounding offences".